timescale/docs/timescaledb/tutorials/analyze-intraday-stocks/fetch-and-ingest.md

 First, let's collect a list of symbols so that we can fetch their data later.
 In general, you have a few options to gather a list of ticker symbols dynamically:

-* Scrape it from a public website (example code here)
+* Scrape it from a public website ([example code here](https://github.com/timescale/examples/blob/master/analyze-intraday-stocks/scrape_symbols.py))
 * Use an API that has this functionality
 * Download it from an open repository

-To make things easier, you can download this CSV file to get started:
+To make things easier, download this CSV file to get started:

 * [Download top 100 US ticker symbols (based on market capitalization)]()